gcoffey/ansible-fwbuilder/README.md

 * Define a default action for all traffic
 * Enable / disable logging of dropped packets
 * Define common ruleset to apply to all hosts
-* Define server / app specific rulets to apply to select host groups
+* Define server / app specific rulesets to apply to select host groups